Construction of Rocks Road and sea wall

 Rocky Road to Completion

 When Frederick Tuckett, the chief surveyor of the New Zealand Company, was setting out the plan for Nelson, the only viable access to the farmlands of the Waimea was over the saddle we now know as Bishopdale.
 Travelling south by road from Nelson to the Waimea (Tahunanui, Stoke, Richmond and beyond) prior to 1897 required using Waimea Road and Bishopdale Saddle.
 On foot the options were to scramble around The Rocks at low tide or to walk one of the hill tracks.
 Tuckett planned for a road to be built around the waterfront, however this road was not included in Tuckett’s 1842 plan for The Town of Nelson as the cliff and rocks formed a formidable barrier.

 Click image to enlarge

 Following its first meeting on 3 November, 1853, the Nelson Provincial Council was established and took over all administration and public works from the New Zealand Company after their financial situation deteriorated.
 Under the Council's control, public works progressed quite rapidly and the new town started to grow up.
 Under the Board of Works, elected on 30 July 1857 and which functioned under the Provincial Government, Haven Road and Wakefield Quay were improved and much development work took place - but still no Rocks Road.

 The Board of Works became obsolete when Nelson was declared a Borough on 30 March, 1874 and Board members became the first Nelson City Councillors, with their first meeting held in April 1874.
 Early in the life of the new Council, it was agreed that citizens should have the best means of access to the Waimeas.

 In 1876, Councillor Thomas Harley began promoting the idea that a limited half-tide road should be built around the rocks.
 This would provide a useable road from when the tide was half out until it was half in.
 High tides and Spring tides of around 14 feet (approx. 4.3 metres) were a major problem and it required a substantial amount of work to build a road above that level.
-Funding was a major problem, however, and it disappeared off the agenda.
+Funding was a significant problem, however, and it disappeared off the agenda.